 In 2012-2013 the Mifflin County School District and State College were admitted into the Mid Penn Conference for the purpose of competing in the High School Divisions in all sports, while at the end of the 2013-2014 school year Gettysburg and Susquenita left the conference.

 In 2018-19 the Mid Penn welcomed back Altoona as an Associate Member in the Commonwealth Division in the sports of Football, Girl’s Basketball, Boys Basketball and Boy’s Volleyball.
 Baseball, Softball and Girl’s Volleyball memberships were approved to be added in the 2020-21 school year scheduling cycle.

 In 2018-19 the Conference also approved Football Associate Memberships for neighboring Tri Valley Schools; Halifax, Juniata, Line Mountain, Newport, Susquenita and Upper Dauphin.
-James Buchanan along with the five Tri Valley schools will form the Liberty Division and begin competing for a Mid Penn Divisional Championship in 2020-21.
+James Buchanan along with the six Tri Valley schools will form the Liberty Division and begin competing for a Mid Penn Divisional Championship in 2020-21.

 MPC MISSION STATEMENT

 Since its formation in 1982, the Mid Penn Conference has directed and organized interscholastic athletic competitions, conducted tournaments, established athletic guidelines, divisional alignments and prescribed eligibility rules for student-athletes in accordance with the Pennsylvania Interscholastic Athletic Association (PIAA).
 The Mid Penn Conference competes in the PIAA and is geographically located in alignment within District 3.
 The Mid Penn Conference also facilitates and assists its members in maintaining interscholastic athletic programs compatible with the highest standards of education and competitive sports.